Pop-up notes are active on this page - Click any note number to view|

 - Edith Annie Heard (1881-1937), lived with her parents all her life, never married, but did manage to have something of a career as a draper's assistant - almost certainly with her aunts Anne and Sarah Lowe who ran a drapery shop at 5 High Road (that is, on the opposite side of The Square, part of the building that is now

 the HSBC Bank).
-After her father's death, she moved, with her mother, to live at 24 Enfield Street and it was her that both were living when they each died in 1937 - Jane in February, followed in May by Edith Annie.
+After her father's death, she moved, with her mother, to live at 24 Enfield Street and it was here that both were living when they each died in 1937 - Jane in February, followed, tragically, in May by Edith Annie.
 It is also where Sarah Lowe was living when she died in 1933.

 7 Church Street :This property, positioned on the corner of Chapel Street, appears to have been first occupied by Joseph Humphreys.
 He and his family were certainly there in 1861, probably before, and appear to have remained there until about 1878.
 Joseph was born in Leicester in 1803, married Sarah Dudson in 1829, settled in